dotnet/docs/docs/core/preview3/tools/dotnet-pack.md

 #dotnet-pack (.NET Core Tools RC4)

 > [!WARNING]
-> This topic applies to.NET Core Tools RC4.
+> This topic applies to .NET Core Tools RC4.
 For the .NET Core Tools Preview 2 version,
 > see the [dotnet-pack](../../tools/dotnet-pack.md) topic.

 ## Name